parsaeisa/Notes/bash.md

 consider you have a parameter called len , if you execute "echo len" , you will get the "len" .

-To act len like its a variable you should type "echo ${len}"
+To act len like its a variable and to get its value , you should type "echo ${len}"

 An example :
 ```bash